 The same areas of concentrations are available in the executive pathway program as in the traditional MSIT pathway program.

-Additional concentrations may be offered by educational partner institutions that students are allowed to transfer into the UBIS program with prior approval from the Vice President of Academic Affairs.
+\Additional concentrations may be offered by educational partner institutions that students are allowed to transfer into the UBIS program with prior approval from the Chief Academic Officer.